thirdweb-dev/engine/docs/guides/deployment/aws/aws-ec2-guide.md

 1. Go to the AWS Management Console.
 2. Navigate to the EC2 dashboard.
-3. Click the "Launch Instace" button.
+3. Click the "Launch Instance" button.
-4. Choose an Amazon Machine Iage (AMI) that suits your application.
+4. Choose an Amazon Machine Image (AMI) that suits your application.
 5. Select an instance type based on your resource requirements.
 6. Configure the instance details, including the number of instances and network settings.
 7. Add storage as needed.